abhimanyupratapsingh/Topic-Modelling-on-amazon-reviews/README.md

 # Topic-Modelling-on-amazon-reviews
-Used to identify and extract abstract topics or themes from a collection of documents.
+Used to identify and extract abstract topics or themes from a collection of documents using big data for the topic modeliing of the reviews